n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Cron/README.md

 ### Why there are six asterisks (*) in the Cron Expression?

-The 6th asterisk in the Cron Expression represents seconds.
+The sixth asterisk in the Cron Expression represents seconds.
 Setting this is optional.
-The node will execute if you don't set the value for seconds.
+The node will execute even if you don't set the value for seconds.

 | * | * | * | * | * | * |
 |---|---|---|---|---|---|